Dr Catherine Davies

 I joined the University of Leeds as a Teaching Fellow in 2011 and became a Lecturer a year later.
 I was promoted to Associate Professor in 2018.

-Previously, I obtained my MPhil in 2006 then my PhD in developmental pragmatics in 2011, both from the University of Cambridge.
-I did my postdoc with the School of Psychology at the University of Kent in 2010.
+Previously, I obtained my MPhil in 2006 then my PhD in 2011 (on how children come to produce and understand names for objects), both from the University of Cambridge.
+I then worked on a postdoctoral project on children’s grammatical development at the School of Psychology at the University of Kent.

 I manage the Leeds Child Development Unit, our lab facility for studying language acquisition.

 I am available for postgraduate research supervision.
-I consider quality applications in first language acquisition which take a constructivist approach, particularly concerning the development of reference and pragmatics, the nature of the language input, or other topics relating to my research interests below.
+I consider quality applications in first language acquisition which take a constructivist approach, particularly concerning the development of reference and pragmatics, the nature of the language input, language and literacy in the eary years, or other topics relating to my research interests below.
 Please get in touch if you would like to discuss project ideas in more detail.
 Please note that I cannot supervise projects in L2 pragmatics.

 - Director of Research, School of Languages, Cultures, and Societies

 My research interests are in first language development, pragmatics, and psycholinguistics.
-I use experimental data (behavioural; eyetracking) to investigate pragmatic development, i.e. how children understand and produce meaning beyond vocabulary and grammar.
-My main area of research investigates how aspects of a child's language input influence their own language development.
-Most of my previous research has looked at how children and adults integrate information from communicative contexts (including speaker identity, discourse goals, and common ground) into their referential choices in both production and comprehension.
+I use experimental data to investigate pragmatic development, i.e. how children understand and produce meaning beyond vocabulary and grammar.

 As part of the ESRC-funded project Promoting language development via shared reading, I worked with Danielle Matthews and Michelle McGillion (University of Sheffield) on a randomised controlled trial to promote caregiver-child inference-based dialogue during shared book reading and to establish whether an increase in this type of talk can boost children’s inferencing ability.